Statement regarding our handling of personal data and your rights as a data subject under the General Data Protection Regulation EU 2016/679 (“GDPR”).

 Your data may be transferred to countries outside the European Union, e.g. if the type of instruction (or a legal obligation) requires the association to do so.
 Examples for reasons for a transfer to a third country can be ALFI’s cooperation with a service provider or the organisation of an event.
 The association complies with the specific data protection requirements concerning data transfers to third countries.

 All data related to the fulfilment of legal obligations will be stored as long as the law requires.
-The „Code civil” and the „Code de commerce” lay out legal limitation periods with a duration between three and thirty years.
+The Luxembourg „Code civil” and the „Code de commerce” lay out legal limitation periods with a duration between three and thirty years.
 Those indications will also be taken into consideration when determining the data retention period.

 For those processes where ALFI has a legitimate interest to process and store your data in its central database, you have the right to object to such processing at all times (please refer to section 8).

-In the context of your rights under GDPR with regards to the processing of your data you are welcome to contact us using the contact details stated at the beginning of this policy.
+In the context of your rights under the GDPR with regards to the processing of your data you are welcome to contact us using the contact details stated at the beginning of this policy.

 Right to access (Art.
 15 GDPR)